agamswaroop619/hpcs/README.md

 # 2)What are the equipment and what is their respective use?
     DHT22  :    Soil Moisture
     NPK    :    Nutrient Supply
+    DHT11  :    Temperature Sensor

+# 3)How do you plan to access the data provided by the sensors?
+   We plan to access the data provided by the sensors using thr open - source API calling tool  :  Mycodo.
+   Nycodo essentially lightens our work by it's great UI design that helps us to control our sensors with ease.

 Code of all avaiable sensors has been checked and complied